Best daily deals

 The charging case is finally a reasonable size, so don’t worry about pocket space for this one.

-Additionally, the Sony earbuds recharge in only an hour and 30 minutes, whereas the Bose earbuds take a full two hours to recharge.
-Both earbud cases can be charged wirelessly or via USB-C, and both fast charge the earbuds.
+Additionally, the Sony earbuds recharge in only an hour and 30 minutes, whereas the Bose earbuds take a full two hours.
+Both earbud cases can be charged wirelessly or via USB-C, and both fast-charge the earbuds.
 With Bose, just 15 minutes in the case yields 120 minutes of playtime; Sony’s earbuds require just 5 minutes in the case for 60 minutes of playtime, slightly faster than Bose’s charging speeds.

 Does the Bose QuietComfort Earbuds have better noise canceling than the Sony WF-1000XM4?